peterbest52/nycvaccine/README.md

 ## Instructions
 * You need to specify a buffer distance (e.g., 2 miles) and a target public transit station ID (e.g., 500) to search and identify the COVID-19 vaccines near the station.

 * The vaccination clinic data in NYC are provided for you.
-If you want to replicate the project for another study area, you need to webscrape the vaccination location data and geocode the data for that study area.
-Please refer to the following notebooks for details.
+If you want to replicate the project for another study area, you need to prepare the public transit station data and census tract data for that area.
+Also, you need to prepare the vaccination clinic data by following one of the two options:
+    - Option 1: Use a cleaned clinic data (*.csv*) for that study area.
+    - Option 2: Webscrape the vaccination location data and geocode the data for that study area.
+Please refer to the following notebooks for Option 2.

-**Webscraping HTML**:
+      **Webscraping HTML**: XXX

-**Data Geocoder**:
+      **Data Geocoder**: XXX

 ## Data
 * NYC COVID-19 vaccination clinics: [NYC COVID-19 and Flu Vaccine Finder](https://vaccinefinder.nyc.gov/) as of January 13, 2022.